krish918/hello-jenkins/README.md

-# jenkins-test
+# hello-jenkins
-A simple repo to experiment Jenkins integration with Github
+A simple repo to experiment Jenkins integration with Github.
+It contains a jenkinsfile which contain simple build steps.